An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

-\begin{remark}[Distributive Laws] Interestingly, both the equations of bimonoids (Example~\ref{ex:bimonoids}) and of Frobenius monoids (Example~\ref{ex:Frobenius}) describe the interaction of a monoid and a comonoid.
-As mentioned, such interaction may be described as a factorisation: the bimonoid laws allow us to factorise any string diagram as one where all the comonoid generators precede the monoid generators, as in~\eqref{eq:general-bimonoid-law}; dually, the Frobenius laws yield a monoid-followed-by-comonoid factorisation.
-More abstractly, both equational theories can be described as the specification of a \emph{distributive law} involving the monoid and the comonoid.
-Distributive laws are a familiar concept in textbook algebra: the chief example is the one of a ring, whose equations describe the distributivity of a monoid over an abelian group.
-In the context of monoidal theories, distributive laws are even more powerful, as they can be used to study the interaction of theories with generators with arbitrary coarity, such as comonoids, Frobenius monoids, etc. The systematic study of distributive laws of monoidal theories has been initiated by Lack~\cite{Lack2004a}, and expanded in more recent works~\cite{ZanasiThesis, BonchiSZ-JPAA, BonchiSZ18}.
-Understanding an equational theory as a distributive law allows us to obtain a factorisation result for its string diagrams, such as~\eqref{eq:general-bimonoid-law}.
+\begin{remark}[Distributive Laws] It is noteworthy that both the equations of bimonoids (Example~\ref{ex:bimonoids}) and of Frobenius monoids (Example~\ref{ex:Frobenius}) describe the interaction of a monoid and a comonoid, even though they do it in different ways.
+A way to put it is in terms of factorisations: the bimonoid laws allow us to factorise any string diagram as one where all the comonoid generators precede the monoid generators, as in~\eqref{eq:general-bimonoid-law}; dually, the Frobenius laws yield a monoid-followed-by-comonoid factorisation, as in the spider theorem.
+More abstractly, the two equational theories can be described as different specifications of a \emph{distributive law} involving the monoid and the comonoid.
+Distributive laws are a familiar concept in algebra: the chief example is the one of a ring, whose equations describe the distributivity of a monoid over an abelian group.
+In the context of symmetric monoidal theories, distributive laws are even more powerful, as they can be used to study the interaction of theories with generators with arbitrary coarity, such as comonoids, Frobenius monoids, etc. The systematic study of distributive laws of symmetric monoidal theories has been initiated by Lack~\cite{Lack2004a}, and expanded in more recent works~\cite{ZanasiThesis, BonchiSZ-JPAA, BonchiSZ18}.
+Understanding a theory as the result a distributive law allows us to obtain a factorisation theorem for its string diagrams, such as~\eqref{eq:general-bimonoid-law} and the spider theorem.
 Moreover, it provides insights on a more concrete representation (a \emph{semantics}) for syntactically specified theories of string diagrams - a theme which we will explore in Section~\ref{sec:semantics}.
 For example, the phase-free fragment of the aforementioned ZX-calculus can be understood in terms of a distributive law between two bimonoids.
 This observation is instrumental in showing that the free model of the phase-free ZX-calculus is a category of linear subspaces~\cite{BialgAreFrob14}.
-We refer to~\cite{ZanasiThesis} for a more systematic introduction on distributive laws of monoidal theories, as well as on other ways of combining together equational theories of string diagrams. \end{remark}
+We refer to~\cite{ZanasiThesis} for a more systematic introduction to distributive laws of symmetric monoidal theories, as well as on other ways of combining together theories of string diagrams. \end{remark}